 Note that pre-existing data is not

 retroactively validated by turning on the lookup validator.
-To make pre-existing data conform to the values in the lookup target table, either edit them by hand or re-import conforming values.
+To ensure pre-existing data conforms to the values in the lookup target table, either review entries by hand or re-import to confirm values.